 We Are Easily Affected by Other People’s Mood

-People who are in conflicts are usually emotional and agitated.
-They bring aggressiveness, frustration, impatient, and anger.
-Their tone of voice, their facial expression and the words they use change.
+People who are in conflict are usually emotional and agitated.
+They bring aggressiveness, frustration, impatience, and anger.
+Their tone of voice, their facial expression, and the words they use change.
 Some of them raise their voice and they have this eagerness to prove that their point of view is right.

 Even though the other party might deny that they are being emotional, from an INFJ’s perspective, they are indeed emotional.
 Most of us are highly sensitive people (HSP) and we pick up on the slightest, subtle changes that the other person might not even recognize in themselves.

 People look threatening when they are arguing.

 Unlike some other personality types who don’t focus on the other people’s moods when they are having a conflict, we INFJs find it difficult NOT to notice or care about the change in emotions of the other person due to our extraverted feeling (Fe).

 Seeing other people angry makes us feel nervous, tense, uncomfortable, and unsafe.
 We feel attacked by others when they confront us.
 Our natural Fe inclination is to agree with them or accept the blame just to ease their aggression and not provoke them further.

 If we are not present or conscious enough, we might also rub off their emotions and take on their anger.
 We lose our cool and our usual gentle disposition.
 We might even fight back.
 But when we get angry, it usually hurts us more than we hurt the other party because we feel so bad and guilty afterward for losing our temper.